JoshuaKGoldberg/eslint-plugin-package-json/docs/rules/valid-license.md

 This rule applies two validations to the `"license"` property:

 - It must be a string rather than any other data type
-- It's value should match one of the values provided in the options
+- If provided, it's value should match one of the values provided in the options

 Example of **incorrect** code for this rule: